Happy Spooky Season!

 From the 1970s to the 1980s, supernatural horror, particularly horror focused on the occult, grew popular.
 For some reason, these two decades were dominated by stories about creepy houses and demonically-possessed children.
 Particularly, William Friedkin's The Exorcist (1973), Richard Donner's The Omen (1976), and Tobe Hooper's Poltergeist (1982), spawning franchises of their own.

 As the draw of the occult started to wane, a new fear came into focus: the slasher film.
-Arguably, the first modern slasher film was Tobe Hooper's Chainsaw Massacre (1974).
+Arguably, the first modern slasher film was Tobe Hooper's Chainsaw Massacre (1974), with the iconic character Leatherface loosely inspired by serial murderer Ed Gein.
 Still, it wasn't until the 1980s that the subgenre really took off.
 Other popular titles include John Carpenter's Halloween (1978), Sean S. Cunningham's Friday the 13th (1980), and Wes Craven's A Nightmare on Elm Street (1984), all of which produced more sequels.

 Upping the Ante: Leaving the Audience Wanting More

 As they say, all good things must come to an end.
-In the case of horror, let Hollywood beat it senseless until nothing is scary anymore.
+In the case of horror, Hollywood beat it senseless until nothing was really scary (or fun) anymore.
 In its attempts to keep pace with horror productions as it had in the 1950s and 1960s, Hollywood encountered a new problem: cynical audiences.
-Moviegoers were weary of CGI-heavy bombs like Anaconda (1997), Deep Rising (1998), and Deep Blue Sea (1999) and tired of sequels like The Exorcist III (1990), Halloween: The Curse of Michael Myers (1995), and Texas Chainsaw Massacre: The Next Generation (1995).
+Moviegoers were weary of CGI-heavy creature feature bombs like Anaconda (1997), Deep Rising (1998), and Deep Blue Sea (1999) and tired of sequels of their favorite fright fests like The Exorcist III (1990), Halloween: The Curse of Michael Myers (1995), and Texas Chainsaw Massacre: The Next Generation (1995).

 The Future of Spooks and Shocks